 Water parks in Singapore are a great way to cool down while having a fun time with family and friends!
 Our sunny island is known for its year-long scorching sun, so going to a water park is one of the best ways to keep cool.

-Ranging from exhilarating thrill rides to shallow kiddie pools, and full-on theme parks, water parks are suitable for all ages.
+Ranging from exhilarating thrill rides to shallow kiddie pools and full-on theme parks, water parks are suitable for all ages, making them the perfect kid-friendly place to spend some time together.
 They can also be found in all corners of Singapore, so you never have to travel too far to get your waterpark fix.

 1. Wild Wild Wet

 Wild Wild Wet is one of Singapore’s largest and most enduring water parks.
-The water park boasts 15 rides and play areas – there’s something for everybody, from thrill-seekers to young children.
+The water park boasts 15 rides and play areas – there is something for everybody, from thrill-seekers to young children.

 For the thrill-seeker, you will definitely get your heart pumping on the Torpedo, a water slide where you will experience free fall for six storeys and high-speed bends.
-Another popular attraction is the Vortex High Speed Slide, an extreme flume ride that features a 360-degree loop, sending you into the pool at speeds of up to 600 metres per minute.
+Another popular attraction is the Vortex High-Speed Water Slide, an extreme flume ride that features a 360-degree loop, sending you into the pool at speeds of up to 600m/min.

 For more kid-friendly attractions, the water park also has a lazy river called the Shiok River.
-It’s a gentle, 335-metre pool that circles the park, kind of like a merry-go-round on water.
+It is a gentle, 335m pool that circles the park, kind of like a merry-go-round on water.
 Lean back, and go with the flow!
 Let the little ones expend their energy playing at the Splash Play Kiddie Swimming Pool, a water playground fixed with water jets and sprays for children to splash around in.

 Alternatively, the park is also home to Kidz Zone, where there are kid-sized versions of the adult slides, so your younger kids can also get their own version of that exhilarating Wild Wild Wet experience.